rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 .. date::2016-Jan-14

 Performance-base advertising (also called real-time advertising) is a marketing form that Ads buyer pays only when measurable results events happen.
+In performance-base advertising, an ads impression is sold in DSP and ads Exchange in an GSP (generalized second price) auction basis.
+DSP and ads Exchange gather all information about publisher, user to make the best decision for advertisers.
 In performance-based advertising, advertiser, publisher and ads Exchange build up a community response of common interests and supports.
 Three party are dedicate to deliver high quality impressions to target audience and generate high response events.
 In order to achieve this, the community has to best predict target audience's characteristics and interests.
 This problem has attracted both industrial and academic attentions.
 Solutions involve cutting-edge technologies such like machine learning, data mining, optimization etc.
 Performance-based advertising are able to show fine grind impression to real-time user according to user interests and characteristics.
 Such has better results.